Quick Summary

 So, are you accidentally wasting money while trying to save?

-The good news is that most waste is preventable.
-But what exactly leads to this wastage, and how can you minimize it now and in the future?
-Let’s find out!
+The good news is that most cloud waste is preventable.
+But what causes it, and how can you minimize it now and in the future?
+Let’s explore these questions to help you optimize your cloud investments.

 Cloud waste is the ineffective utilization of cloud resources, resulting in avoidable expenses.
 It happens when businesses over-provision resources, fail to scale them down when they’re no longer needed or use services that are not correctly optimized.
 It’s paying for cloud services or storage that aren’t utilized thoroughly.